3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_01/javaScript/js-dom-intro-and-chrome-dev-tools.md

 ![You Do](http://i.imgur.com/ylb6WX9.gif)

 ### YOU DO - Alter the GA logo (5m)
-- Inspect the General Assemb.ly logo in the top left corner and change the image to an image of your choosing (from somewhere on the internet)
+- Go to the [General Assemb.ly site](https://generalassemb.ly/).
+Inspect the General Assemb.ly logo in the top left corner and change the image to an image of your choosing (from somewhere on the internet)
 - Change the values of the logo margin to make the image fit
 - Change the font-family of the first `h1` on the page to Arial and the font-color to red